 Sources of comparable business data for valuation multiples

-If you are valuing a private company, there are two central methods under the market approach you can use:
+If you are valuing a private company, you should consider these two central methods under the market approach:

 - Comparative private company transactions method.